Holocaust and Resistance

 What kinds of actions constituted resistance, and what were the components of the decision to implement those actions during the Holocaust?

-Analyze and discuss the evidence of resistance to the Holocaust preserved in archival documents and in oral traditions
+Analyze the evidence of resistance to the Holocaust preserved in archival documents and in oral traditions.

-Discuss the moral questions and dilemmas inherent in confrontation with and resistance to the Nazi regime
+Evaluate the moral questions and dilemmas inherent in confrontation with and resistance to the Nazi regime.